 - On December 27, 2024, we published a consultation paper inviting public comment on Proposed Cellular Mobile Spectrum Aggregation Limits (the Consultation Paper).
 In that paper, we presented the proposed new spectrum aggregation limits described in paragraph 19 above and the reasons for the new limits.
 Only one party, Kacific Broadband Satellites International Inc. (Kacific), responded. - 21 On February 6, 2025, we published a redacted version of Kacific's comments.
 No party provided cross-comments. - Kacific was largely supportive of the proposals, and recommended that the TRA periodically review the aggregation limits to adapt them to technological and market developments and evolving spectrum demands.
 Kacific recommended, in particular, that the aggregation limits be reviewed biennially instead of the 5 years proposed in the Consultation Paper. - We agree that it is important to review policies from time to time in order to ensure that they continue to help achieve the objectives of the Act.
 However, we also consider that a policy involving spectrum needs to be in place for a sufficiently long period of time to have an effect in the market, particularly in light of the lead times involved in procuring and deploying equipment that uses the spectrum in question.
 We are concerned that 2 years might be too short and that a longer period will typically be required.
-We therefore propose that the proposed spectrum aggregation limits remain in place for no less than 2 years and be reviewed within 5 years of being adopted, subject to any exceptional circumstances which might warrant an earlier review. - In the confidential portion of its comments, Kacific also recommended that the policy [c-i-c ensure flexibility to accommodate specific use cases, citing Fixed Wireless Access as an example, and include a mechanism for reviewing them to balance competition with service innovation]. - We note that, consistent with section 9(3) of the Rules, the proposed spectrum aggregation limit policy is aimed at (a) promoting competition and innovation in the FSM market; and (b) avoiding undue concentration of radio frequency spectrum resources by a licensee or its affiliates.
-Therefore, we consider that it already balances promoting competition with promoting innovation. - We also note that [c-i-c the proposed policy is focused on cellular mobile spectrum.
-The relevant spectrum bands have been identified as having high economic value, per section 17 of the Rules, and designated for mobile services.
-While we would not preclude the use of those bands to provide fixed wireless access services to the public, their primary intended use is for mobile services.
-Because cellular mobile spectrum is assigned on an exclusive basis, a licensee who uses that spectrum for fixed services necessarily prevents its use by another licensee for mobile services.
-It would therefore not be appropriate for us to modify the policy based on the licensee's intended use for the spectrum].
-We therefore decline to modify the policy as requested.
+We therefore propose that the proposed spectrum aggregation limits remain in place for no less than 2 years and be reviewed within 5 years of being adopted, subject to any exceptional circumstances which might warrant an earlier review. - In the confidential portion of its comments, Kacific also recommended that the policy [c-i-c].2 - We note that, consistent with section 9(3) of the Rules, the proposed spectrum aggregation limit policy is aimed at (a) promoting competition and innovation in the FSM market; and (b) avoiding undue concentration of radio frequency spectrum resources by a licensee or its affiliates.
+Therefore, we consider that it already balances promoting competition with promoting innovation. - We also note that [c-i-c].
+We therefore decline to modify the policy as requested. - On February 27th, 2025, we published our Draft Decision on Proposed Cellular Mobile Spectrum Aggregation Limits (the Draft Decision) on the TRA website and a copy of the

-$^2$ Commercial in confidence, or c-i-c, refers to confidential business information disclosed to the TRA for a specific purpose.
+$^{^2}$ Commercial in confidence, or c-i-c, refers to confidential business information disclosed to the TRA for a specific purpose.
 In the public Draft Decision, this information will be redacted and represented with blacked out blocks of text.

-On February 27th, 2025, we published our Draft Decision on Proposed Cellular Mobile Spectrum Aggregation Limits (the Draft Decision) on the TRA website and a copy of the Draft Decision was sent out to all operating licensees in FSM.
-No comments were received by the March 14th, 2025, deadline.
+Draft Decision was sent out to all operating licensees in FSM.
+No comments were received by the March 14^{th} , 2025, deadline.